LCR-ADS-Lab/LxGrTagger-Documentation/docs/2_structural type2/1_Syntactic function1.md

 - *<ins>Just sacked, or rather resigned</ins>, with all that money; the obvious thing to do would be go home to his room or to have a drink.*
    - **Q:** Do we treat the section before the semicolon as a finite clause?
 If not, are both just sacked and resigned examples of an ed-clause as adverbial?
    - **A:** This looks like creative writing, and the author is playing with grammar.
 We’d say ‘just sacked’ is a non-finite *ed*-adverbial clause.
 And ‘resigned’ looks parallel.
 But it is not possible for someone to ‘BE resigned’ in the sense that they were sacked.
 So, the guess ‘resigned’ is an adjective – although it seems the author is intending for us to understand that this has a passive-voice sense (i.e. the person ‘was resigned’ by someone).

+---

+**Adverbial clauses**

+- Adverbial clauses modify the main clause by providing additional information such as time, reason, condition, concession, and manner.
+Commonly introduced by subordinating conjunctions, adverbial clauses are dependent clauses that cannot stand alone as complete sentences.

+- These clauses can appear in various positions within the sentence, either at the beginning, middle, or end, depending on the emphasis and rhythm desired in the discourse.